TommyMart/Data_Visualisation_API/readme.md

 **ERD Changes**

-It was decided to add a seat section attribute so that a seating limit fucntion could be assigned to each sub section - General Admission, Section C, Section B, Section A and VIP.
-A time stamp was also added to limit confusing should there be any around the purchasing of tickets and events selling out.
+It was decided to add a seat section attribute so that a seating limit function could be assigned to each sub section - General Admission, Section C, Section B, Section A and VIP.
+A time stamp was also added to limit confusion should there be any around the purchasing of tickets and events selling out.

 ### Invoices

 <img src="DOCS/invoices_table.png" alt="Invoices PSQL table" height="80%"/>

-- id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
+- id - Integer created by Postgres per entry, Primary Key, and therefore is automatically NOT NULL.
 - total_cost - Float datatype with a default value of 0.00.
 - timestamp - Date format automatically populated by the datetime library.